RogueDB/roguedb-open-source/getting_started/README.md

 Note the first command generates all proto files in the current directory for Python and C++.
 The second command requires the relative path to `roguedb.proto` and the gRPC plugin to build C++ only files.
 In both cases, refer to the documentation to determine the right options and pre-requisites for your specific progamming language.

-## SSL Certificate
+## SSL/TLS Encryption

-In addition, we use TLS/SSL encryption by default for all communication with RogueDB. `openSSL` can be used to retrieve the public certificate.
-This certificate cycles every 90 days according to Google's SSL Certificate policies.
-Due to this, you will need to refresh your public certificate when Google refreshes RogueDB's SSL certificate.
+This feature is optional.
+We encourage folks to use it by default given very little cost in performance or extra code.
+See the website documentation for an example.

-At the time of writing, on Linux you can do the following to get the public certificate:
+Our SSL certificate is issued by Google's Managed Certificate service and renewed every 90 days.
+To obtain the server's public certificate, the following command works on Linux:

-- Run: `echo | openssl s_client -servername roguedb.dev -connect 34.117.86.181:443 2>&1 | sed -ne '/-BEGIN CERTIFICATE-/,/-END CERTIFICATE-/p' >> roguedb.pem`
+- Run: `echo | openssl s_client -servername roguedb.dev -connect 34.117.86.181:443 2>&1 | sed -ne '/-BEGIN CERTIFICATE-/,/-END CERTIFICATE-/p'`

 Produces a file with an output similar to this: